shirleyzhang2/shirleyzhang2.github.io-v2/index.md

   - type: contact.html
     section_id: contacts
-    title: Let's Get In Touch!
+    title: Contact Me!
-    text: >-
+    text: #>-
-      Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!
+      #Ready to start your next project with us?
+Give us a call or send us an email
+      #and we will get back to you as soon as possible!
     actions:
     #- title: +1 (202) 555-014
     #  icon: fa-phone